DanielBMarkham/Info-Ops/manuscript/chapter24.md

 You cannot engage in a productive dialectic with a crazy person because they're under no obligation to have a logical and consistent view of the universe.

-In general, whatever the target system, it should have at least these properties:
+In general, whatever the target system, it should have at least these properties.
+It is...

-- Consists of primitives that are put together in various ways according to a set of rules
+- Consisting of primitives that are put together in various ways according to a set of rules.
 - Recursively decidable.
 You should be able to determine whether or not something is true or false given the rest of the system.
 This might involve drilling down through other parts of the system.
 You couldn't model the art of singing because singing has attributes that are undecidable.
 As much as I might try, I can't take math and become a better karaoke singer.
 - Isomorphic to a formal language.
 With technology, this is fairly easy, since technology runs on various computer languages, which are a type of formal language.
 - Logical.
 It is consistent.
-If something is one way in one place, it's the same way in another
+If something is one way in one place, it's the same way in another.
 - Deductive.
 Given that certain things are true, it follows (you can deduce) that other things must be true also.

 A deck follows these rules.
 So does a Mars Colony project.
 A computer program certainly does.
 A children's book about donkeys from the edge of space probably does not.
 (Depending on the donkeys)

 You can certainly use Analysis, Structured or otherwise, to try to make sense of such systems.
 After all, there's nothing else available to you.
 But trying to gain traction to change the future behavior of the target system when the target system is not a formal one is mostly an exercise in frustration.
-You can't write accounting software with jello.
+You can't write accounting software with Jello.

 ### What kind of World does the Target System exist in?